 Can dogs eat blueberries?
 You bet!

-Blueberries are a perfect bitesize snack for your dogs eat to enjoy that are as refreshing as they are delicious!
+Blueberries are a perfect bitesize snack for your dogs to enjoy that are as refreshing as they are delicious!

 Benefits of Blueberries

 Blueberries are loaded with essential nutrients and vitamins, which make them a superfood for dogs (and humans too!).
-Although they don’t contain nearly as much as bananas, blueberries offer a little fiber to aid in digestion.
+Although they don’t contain nearly as much as bananas, blueberries offer a little fibre to aid in digestion.
 But what makes blueberries so great for our furry friends is the fact that they’re rich in antioxidants and other immune-boosting nutrients.

 How to Feed Your Dog Blueberries